FelixLeHub/Felix-s-Portfolio/README.md

   2. Should the parking lot space be increased?
   3. What trends can be seen from the data?

 **Results:** The dashboard reveals that revenue was increasing year by year, except in 2020 because the year hasn't ended yet.
-Although there is a trend indicating car space usage going up, the year to year increase are gradual and the hotel won't need to increase the parking space.
+Although there is a trend indicating car space usage going up, the year-to-year increase are gradual and the hotel won't need to increase the parking space.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### KMeans Cluster Analysis to Segment Mall Customers For Targeted Marketing Campaign